designly1/react-poptart/README.md

 </PoptartProvider>
 ```

+## Development

+To develop `react-poptart`, simply clone and install dependencies and then run `npm run dev`.
+Run `npm run build` to build and `npm run test` to run all tests.
 ## Issues

-To report a bug or issue, please use the [GitHub Repo Issues Tracker](https://github.com/designly1/react-poptart/issues).
+To report a bug or an issue, please use the [GitHub Repo Issues Tracker](https://github.com/designly1/react-poptart/issues).

 ## Contributing

-All PRs are welcome.
-For major changes, please file an [issue](https://github.com/designly1/react-poptart/issues) first.
+All pull requests are welcome.
+For major changes, please file an [issue](https://github.com/designly1/react-poptart/issues) first to discuss what you would like to change.